 Google realized how people wanted pictures and not PDFs

 Wojcicki (now YouTube’s CEO).
+They had a lifesaving task to do.
 Their mission?
 Build an image search engine from

 scratch.
-By July 2001, Google Images was launched and was letting users type
+It had to show only photos and pictures.
+The engine had to have no articles or redirects.
+By July of the year 2001, Google Images was launched and was letting users type

 queries and see results with rows of thumbnails instead of blue links.
+Finally, the internet world would now be able to enjoy a visual delight.
 The

 first successful test?
 You guessed it…’Jennifer Lopez green dress’.